wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 * ``only_logs_after``: Allows filtering logs produced after a given date.
 The date format must be YYYY-MMM-DD, for example, 2018-AUG-21 would filter logs produced after the 21th of August 2018 (that day included).
 * ``aws_account_id``: **This option will only work on CloudTrail, VPC and Config buckets**.
 If you have logs from multiple accounts, you can filter which ones will be read by Wazuh.
 You can specify multiple ids separating them by commas.
 * ``regions``: **This option will only work on CloudTrail, VPC and Config buckets and Inspector service**.
 If you have logs from multiple regions, you can filter which ones will be read by Wazuh.
 You can specify multiple regions separating them by commas.
+It is mandatory to specify the region when configuring a S3 bucket from an AWS GovCloud region (available GovCloud regions are ``us-gov-east-1`` and ``us-gov-west-1``).
 * ``path``: If you have your logs stored in a given path, it can be specified using this option.
 For example, to read logs stored in directory ``vpclogs/`` the path ``vpclogs`` need to be specified.
 It can also be specified with ``/`` or ``\``.
 * ``aws_organization_id``: **This option will only work on CloudTrail buckets.** If you have configured an organization, you need to specify the name of the ``AWS`` organization by using this parameter.